civilservicelgbt/civilservicelgbt.github.io/_pages/vacancies.md

 As a developer, you will work with people across the Civil Service LGBT+ Network to develop tools to support our programmes or to iterate our website.

 A familiarity with GitHub, HTML, CSS, Javascript and Ruby would be desirable.

+#### Specific projects

+The specific projects we know we need help with right now include:

+- integrating our mailing list and website with our mail platform
+- working with [our team member Jonathan Kerr](https://www.civilservice.lgbt/team/jonathan-kerr/), developing a new mentor matching tool to make it easier to run our mentoring programme
+- adding functionality to our website to make it easier to add and review content

 <a href="mailto:info@civilservice.lgbt" title="email the Network about this role" class="button">Email us about this role</a>